dmosorast/burler/PLANNING.md

 X Answer the question: Should discovery return the catalog? or should it write out.
   X Returning the catalog would help add validation around it from the framework perspective.
 Then Burler can write it out X Answer: The discovery mode should just write it out to std out, for migration step.
-- Add Stream base class
+X Add Stream base class
   - Constants for replication method (Full Table, Key-Based Incremental, etc.)
   - Load streams from module?
 To be used in place of "from tap.streams import *" in the root file
 - Add Magic sync and discovery modes that use configured Stream base classes (if they exist)